-G. Building Site Boundary Covenant Amendment.
-If the BSE/R is approved by the DRB, the HOC shall prepare a revised Building Site Boundary Covenant (Building Site Boundary Covenant Amendment) reflecting the BSE/R which shall be executed by the BOD and the Applicant and recorded with San Miguel County immediately after the San Miguel County Building Permit has been acquired.
+I. Building Site Boundary Covenant Amendment.
+If the BSE/R is approved by the DRB, the HOC shall prepare a revised Building Site Boundary Covenant (Building Site Boundary Covenant Amendment) reflecting the BSE/R which shall be executed by the HOC and the Applicant and recorded with San Miguel County immediately after the San Miguel County Building Permit has been acquired.

-7.7.7 DRB Review Criteria and Standards for BSE/R
+7.7.6 DRB Review Criteria and Standards for BSE/R